 Although primarily known as a blogging platform, it is a hybrid between a blog, sites like Reddit, and social network-like timeline feeds like Twitter but forgets about the reverse chronological order of posts.
 Although it sounds strange, it is kind of elegant solution.
 Perhaps it could be considered as a sort of publication, which is probably a reason why it is called Medium.
 In the end, its homepage is a mixture of in-house and user publications so when it comes to the mixture of topics, all bases are covered.

-However, if you want to publish a post, you can do it easily, but you can also submit it to a publication.
-There are no open submissions, so you will have to be approved after you submit your draft to a publication.
+If you want to publish a post, you can do it easily, but you can also submit it to a publication.
+There are no open submissions, so you will have to be approved after you submit your draft.
 To get your story in a publication, you will either have to be the publication owner, editor or invited writer.
 Only editor or owner can publish the draft, which means as a writer, you can’t publish directly.
-Luckily, it is easy to create a publication so you can have a full control over what is published.
-All you need is to go to the Publications page, click on a “New publication” button in the upper right corner and have the name of the publication, description and avatar.
+Luckily, it is easy to create a publication so you can have a full control over it.
+All you need is to go to the Publications page, click on a “New publication” button in the upper right corner and have the name of the publication, description, and avatar.
 There are slightly more options than in the post editor, so this is the place that Medium shines the brightest.

 The most engaging options are – bookmark, share, and claps.
-Even more so, you can leave a personalised note to express precisely why you liked it.
-Bookmark is self-explanatory and the difference between recommend and share is that share is for external linking on Twitter and Facebook.
-You can write a response on the whole text or just the part of it, which is similar to the previously mentioned personalised note feature.
+Even more so, you can leave a personalized note to express precisely why you liked it.
+Bookmark is self-explanatory and the difference between and share is for external linking on social media.
+You can write a response to the whole text or just the part of it, which is similar to the previously mentioned personalized note feature.
 However, it is a bit confusing what exactly that response is because it will show up in your profile.
 Whether it’s meant to be a comment or a full post is somewhat confusing.
 Lastly, claps will show your support for a Medium post and recommend it to your followers.
 Clapping for a story will notify the author that you applauded and it will get them compensated for exclusive content, but more about that later.
 The system will evaluate claps users give out on an individual basis, assessing their applause for a particular post relative to the number of claps they typically give.
 You cannot clap for your own posts and they are limited to 50 per user.

 Themes and tools